learn-co-curriculum/rails-url-helpers-readme/README.md

 If for any reason you don't like the naming structure for the methods or paths, you can customize them quite easily.
-A common change is updating the path users go to in order to register for a site..
+A common change is updating the path users go to in order to register for a site.

 If we had a `User` model/controller, in `routes.rb` file, you would add the following line: